IIT Kharagpur: Kharagpur Robosoccer Students' Group (KRSSG)

-Kharagpur Robosoccer Students' Group, abbreviated to KRSSG, is one of IIT Kharagpur's first endeavours in robotics research.
-It is a research group sponsored by SRIC as part of Centre for Excellence in Robotics.
-The aim of the research group is to make autonomous soccer playing robots and participate in international competitions like RoboCup and Federation of International Robot-soccer Association (FIRA) Roboworld Cup.
-Students from all departments and years have been part of this including undergraduates and post-graduates.
-The principal investigator for the project is Prof. Jayanta Mukhopadhyay alongside Prof. A.K.
-Deb, Prof. D.K.
-Pratihar and Prof. Sudeshna Sarkar.
+KRSSG is another robotics research group at IIT Kharagpur and is sponsored by SRIC as part of the Centre for Excellence in Robotics.
+The group conducts research into autonomics game-playing robots, specifically soccer, and takes part at global events including RoboCup and the Federation of International Robot-soccer Association (FIRA) Roboworld Cup.
 KRSSG participated in FIRA 2013 Malaysia, FIRA 2014 Beijing, China and FIRA 2015 Daejeon, South Korea, winning the bronze medal.
-Recently it also participated in the 3D Humanoid Simulation League 2016 held in Leipzig, Germany, winning 7th position.
+More recently, the team participated in the 3D Humanoid Simulation League 2016 held in Leipzig, Germany, winning 7th position.

-Gopali Youth Welfare Society
+Gopali Youth Welfare Society (GYWS)

 Gopali Youth Welfare Society is a government registered NGO run by students of IIT Kharagpur with the help of professors of IIT Kharagpur and local members of Gopali village.
-The main initiative of GYWS is an English Medium School, Jagriti Vidya Mandir.
-Quality education is provided absolutely free of cost to underprivileged children.
-The school is located in Tangasole village, Salua outside the IIT Kharagpur campus.
-There are about 200 students enrolled in the school from Nursery to Class V. Books, Uniform and transportation is provided to the kids.
+The main initiative of GYWS is an English Medium School named Jagriti Vidya Mandir.
+Education, uniforms, and transportation are provided free of cost to underprivileged children.
+The school is located in Tangasole village, Salua outside the IIT Kharagpur campus, with nearly 200 students enrolled from nursery to Grade 5.

 Entrepreneurship Cell

-Entrepreneurship Cell (E-Cell) is a student's organisation, functioning under STEP (Science and Technology Entrepreneurs' Park), from within the institute, with the aim of promoting entrepreneurship among students throughout India.
-It provides mentoring and support to start-up companies and helps them with financing, through Venture Capitalists and incubation, through STEP and SRIC, IIT Kharagpur.

-It conducts two major events, the Global Entrepreneurship Summit(GES), which is a three-day event, held in January at the institute, and the Entrepreneurship Awareness Drive (EAD), a 20-day event, consisting of guest lectures in 20 cities across India.
-Knowledge Camp is conducted annually for the benefit of students within IIT-KGP, while the Innovation Platform and Fund-a-KGPian programs continue throughout the year, to recognise and support innovative ideas among students of IIT-KGP, besides workshops and guest lectures throughout the year.

-Professors Sunil Handa, Anil K. Gupta, Sanjeev Bhikchandani, Vinod Dham, Arjun Malhotra, Rajat Sharma and Kiran Mazumdar-Shaw are some of the speakers who have delivered lectures within and outside IIT-KGP.
+Entrepreneurship Cell (E-Cell) is a student organisation functioning from STEP (Science and Technology Entrepreneurs' Park) with the aim of promoting entrepreneurship among students throughout India.
+It provides mentoring, support, and financing assistance to start-up companies.
+It conducts the three-day Global Entrepreneurship Summit (GES) held in January at the institute, and the 20-day Entrepreneurship Awareness Drive (EAD) which consists of guest lectures in 20 cities across India.
+Knowledge Camp is conducted annually for the benefit of students within IIT-KGP, while the Innovation Platform and Fund-a-KGPian programs continue throughout the year, to recognise and support innovative ideas among students of IIT-KGP.
+Previous guest lecturers at E-Cell events includeSanjeev Bhikchandani, Vinod Dham, Arjun Malhotra, Rajat Sharma and Kiran Mazumdar-Shaw.

-E-Cell has been instrumental in the establishment of Rajendra Mishra School of Engineering Entrepreneurship.
+E-Cell was instrumental in the establishment of the Rajendra Mishra School of Engineering Entrepreneurship.
 The E-Cell has played a key role in the Deferred Placement Programme (DPP), whereby, a student can opt for placement a year after the completion of his/her course, in case they are involved in a start-up company.
-This is the first time such a programme is being offered at the undergraduate level in India.
+This is the first time such a programme has been offered at the undergraduate level in India.